Arkansas’ annual Quiz Bowl produces seven high school champion teams

 4A -- First Place: Subiaco Academy.
 Team members were Joshua Bowman, Adam Donaldson, Jaxon Perreault, Ryan Chung, Joey Flores, Connor Wasielewski, Jeffrey Isbell, Xander Rankin, Evan Everett, Alan Calvillo and Korbin Hawkins.
 The coach was Larry Perreault.

 Runner-up: Berryville High.
-The team members were Brody Perkins, Samuel Ball, Tayvyn Putman, Mason Mabry, Moses Garcia, Abby Smith, Nolan Bryant, and Nic Mabry.
-The coach was Melissa Mease and the assistant was Coach Andy Sinay.
+The team members were Brody Perkins, Samuel Ball, Tayvyn Putman, Mason Mabry, Moses Garcia, Abby Smith, Nolan Bryant and Nic Mabry.
+The coach was Melissa Mease and the assistant was Andy Sinay.

 5A -- First Place: Batesville High.
 The team members were Alexander Tenance, Noah Chaffin, Ty Bishop, Charles Stinnett, Chris Richardson and Dylan Story.
 The coach was Bryce Grant and the assistant coach was Robert Seat.

-Runner-up: Valley View High runner-up.
+Runner-up: Valley View High.
 The team members were Conner Bradway, Maggie Gao, Elizabeth Jones, Jack Lee, Kennedy Maloney, Meredith Eagle, Abigail Scott and Lawrence King.
 The coach was Travis Crader and the assistant coach was Paige Jones.

 6A -- First Place: Russellville High.
 The team members were Tyler Mitts, Claryn Nupp, Justin Contreras, Dev Donda, Hayden Daniel, Avery Feemster, Autumn Sanchez, Sherlyn Escobar, Aileen Pineda, Anthony Rivas, Eden Robbins, Raynee Bacorn, Cindy Suviaz, Michael Colburn, Crawford Rash, Greg Simpson, Devin Qualls and Zion McArthur.
 Paul Gray was the coach.
 The assistant coaches were Johnny Barham and Steven Quoss.